Derayo14/Derayo14/README.md

 ### My tech life (No-Code)
 Confused...?
 Don't be, while joinning different tech communities i got to learn about the NoCode aspect of tech and i delved into it and it's quite interesting.
 <p> Currently, i work as a Content writer for a startup and by the side i'm learning Technical writing</p>
-<p> As much as i find writing fine, i still want to learn coing extensively </p>
+<p> As much as i find writing intresting, i still want to learn coding extensively </p>

 #### Contact Me
 <ul>